icatcherplus/icatcher_plus/README.md

 `--show_output`

+You can also add parameters to crop the video before passing to iCatcher:

+`--crop_mode m` where `m` is any of [top, left, right], specifying which side of the video to crop from (if not provided, default is none; if crop_percent is provided but not crop_mode, default is top)

-For a full command line option list use:
+For a full command line option list (there are several other optional parameters!) use:

 `python test.py --help`